Socialist Federal Republic of Yugoslavia: Water polo

 Water polo is another sport with a strong heritage in the era that predates the creation of Communist Yugoslavia.
 Throughout the 1950s and early 1960s, the Yugoslav national team had always been a contender, but never quite managed to make the final step.
 It was in the 1968 Olympics that the generation led by Mirko Sandić and Ozren Bonačić finally got the gold, beating Soviet Union after extra time.
 The country won two more Olympic golds – in 1984 and 1988.
 It also won two World Championship titles – in 1986 and 1991, the latter coming without Croatian players who by that time had already left the national team.
 The team won only one European Championship title, in 1991.
 The 1980s and early 1990s were the golden age for Yugoslav water polo during which players such as Igor Milanović, Perica Bukić, Veselin Đuho, Deni Lušić, Dubravko Šimenc, Milorad Krivokapić, Aleksandar Šoštar and others established themselves as among the best in the world.

 Handball

 Yugoslavia won two Olympic gold medals – 1972 in Munich (handball returned as an Olympic sport following a 36-year absence) and 1984 in Los Angeles.
 The country also won the World Championships title in 1986.
 SFR Yugoslavia never got to compete at the European Championship because the competition got established in 1994.
 Veselin Vujović was voted World Player of the Year in 1988 (first time the vote was held) by IHF.
 Other notable players over the years included Abaz Arslanagić, Zoran "Tuta" Živković, Branislav Pokrajac, Zlatan Arnautović, Mirko Bašić, Jovica Elezović, Mile Isaković, etc. On the women's side, the game also yielded some notable results – the women's team won Olympic gold in 1984 while it also won World Championship in 1973.
 Just like Veselin Vujović in 1988 on the men's side, Svetlana Kitić was voted the World Player of the Year for the same year.
-There was great enthusiasm in Yugoslavia when Sarajevo was selected as the site of the 1984 Winter Olympic Games.